torrescf/torrescf/readme.md

  # <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> About Me

-I'm a passionate developer with a keen interest in software development and open-source contributions.
+I’ve been fascinated by technology for as long as I can remember.
+I'm a passionate developer with a keen interest in software development.
 I enjoy learning new technologies and applying them to solve real-world problems.

 ## GitHub Stats